A Colorado River Overview:

 Challenges of Water Management in the Upper Basin

-- Hydrologic Variability and a Reliance on Snowpack: Unlike the Lower Basin States, which can rely on stored water in Lake Powell and Lake Mead, the Upper Basin’s primary “reservoir” is annual snowpack.
+1. Hydrologic Variability and a Reliance on Snowpack: Unlike the Lower Basin States, which can rely on stored water in Lake Powell and Lake Mead, the Upper Basin’s primary “reservoir” is annual snowpack.
 This natural water supply is highly variable from year to year.
 A dry winter can lead to significantly reduced streamflows, directly impacting water availability for all users within a sub-basin.
 Upper Basin users cannot draw upon stored water from a large reservoir in years with poor snowpack.

-- Sub-Basin Hydrology Varies: Each sub-basin within the Upper Colorado River Basin can experience vastly different hydrologic conditions in a given year.
+2. Sub-Basin Hydrology Varies: Each sub-basin within the Upper Colorado River Basin can experience vastly different hydrologic conditions in a given year.
 One area might have average or even above-average snowpack and runoff, while a neighboring sub-basin could be facing severe drought.
 Water availability can vary significantly across relatively short distances within a single state.

 Managing Water in the Lower Basin

-Water management in the Lower Colorado River Basin States – Arizona, California, and Nevada – differs significantly from the Upper Basin due to the Lower Basin’s ability to order water from Lake Mead.
-Unlike the direct diversions from the river that are common in the Upper Basin, the Lower Basin States primarily receive their Colorado River water through a system of orders and deliveries via contracts with the federal government.
+Water management in the Lower Colorado River Basin – Arizona, California, and Nevada – differs significantly from the Upper Basin due to the Lower Basin’s ability to order water from Lake Mead.
+Unlike the direct diversions from the river that are common in the Upper Basin, the Lower Basin primarily receives their Colorado River water through a system of orders and deliveries via contracts with the federal government.

 Colorado River Orders and Delivery